-Wearable well-being toys are relatively new, but the basic research on their effectiveness has been around for a number of years.
+Wearable well-being toys for children are relatively new, but the basic research on their effectiveness has been around for a number of years.
 Here are 5 studies that provide a strong scientific foundation of the therapeutic power of deep touch pressure and belly-breathing.

 The findings from this study demonstrate that clothing (wearables) can be designed to simulate hugging and be used as a tool for stress relief, which is particularly important for young children as they require more physical contact.